The Cambridgeshire Fens

-The little that remains of the fenlands of East Anglia provide only a glimpse of what this desolate marsh area was like for centuries.
-Since the age of the Romans the fens were a land of tufts of solid ground rising above shallow water, reed-beds, pools and mires.
+The little that remains of the fenlands of East Anglia provides only a glimpse of what this desolate area of marshland was like for centuries.
+Since the age of the Romans, the fens were a remote and inaccessible region composed of tufts of solid ground rising above shallow water, reed-beds, pools and mires.

-The most common fish in the fens were eels, which were not only caught and eaten, but used as currency!
-Rents, debts, and tithes were often settled by a payment in eels.
+The most common fish in the fens were eels, which were not only caught and eaten but used as currency!
+Rents, debts, and tithes were often settled by payment in eels.
 In addition, the fens have always supported a vast variety of birdlife.

-Dwellers in the fens harvested reeds, peat, and rushes for sale, and so essential were these natural materials to the economy of the area in medieval times that their harvest was carefully regulated by local landowners.
+Fen dwellers harvested reeds, peat, and rushes for sale, and so essential were these natural materials to the economy of the area in medieval times that their harvest was carefully regulated by local landowners.

-The Romans schemed to drain the fens, but they got no furher than building the Car Dyke to keep the sea at bay.
-The Saxons founded a series of isolated monasteries on islands in the fens.
+After the departure of the Romans in the fifth century, the Anglo-Saxons founded a series of isolated monasteries on islands in the fens.
 Ely is one such island, and its name is a reminder of the area's rich sea life; Ely translates as "island of eels".

 Crowland Abbey is a good example of an isolated Saxon monastery site.
-It was established by St. Guthlac in the late 8th century, but even in the 13th century Mathew Paris could proclaim that Crowland was, "a place of horror and solitude".
+It was established by St Guthlac in the late 8th century, but even in the 13th century Mathew Paris could proclaim that Crowland was, "a place of horror and solitude".

 DRAINING THE FENS

-In 1626 the Duke gathered support from a group of investors and called in Dutch engineer Cornelius Varmuyden to drain Hatfield Chase.
-Vermuyden devised a series of ditches ("cuts") and dykes that bit by bit reclaimed the rich peat soil beneath the waters.
+In 1626 the Duke gathered support from a group of investors and called in Dutch engineer Cornelius Vermuyden to drain Hatfield Chase.
+Vermuyden devised a series of ditches ('cuts') and dykes that bit by bit reclaimed the rich peat soil beneath the waters.

 The scheme was violently opposed by the natives of the fens, both because Vermuyden employed Dutch workers, and because of the changes the draining would have on their traditional hunting and fishing rights.
-They attacked the workers, and it was only after an agreement was reached to compensate the fen-dwellers and employ English workers that the project could proceed.
+They attacked the workmen, and it was only after an agreement was reached to compensate the fen-dwellers and employ English workers that the project could proceed.

-The Great Fen reclamation drained over 40,000 acres of land, but had the unexpected consequence of causing the neighbouring farmland to sink.
+The Great Fen reclamation drained over 40,000 acres of land but had the unexpected consequence of causing the neighbouring farmland to sink.
 This happened when the peat topsoil dried out and settled.
 In some cases land sunk up to 20 feet below the level of the cuts.

 Today the old fens survive in isolated pockets.
 One such is Wicken Fen, a protected environment that was the very first National Nature Reserve in England.